-The objective of the CPD's business model for this portfolio is to invest in money market instruments in accordance with the CPD's Investment Guidelines, based on the assessed liquidity required.
-The money market instruments are held to collect the contractual cash flows (rather than to sell the instruments to realise fair-value changes).
-The contractual terms of money market investments give rise, on specified dates, to cash flows that are SPPI on the principal amount outstanding.
+The objective of the CPD's business model for this portfolio is to invest in money market instruments in accordance with the CPD's Investment Guidelines based on the assessed liquidity required.
+The money market instruments are held to collect contractual cash flows rather than to sell the instruments to realise fairvalue changes.
+On specified dates, the contractual terms of money market investments give rise to cash flows which are SPPI on the principal amount outstanding.